rootsignal/opshell/README.md

 #### Downloads

 The easiest way to use this project is to download one of the prebuild packages.
-Instead of maintaining download versions in two different places, you can find downloads for Mac and Windows on the [Opshell Website](http://opshell.ricktbaker.com)

 Linux Package coming soon.